 Public service employees still make less than their private-sector counterparts even if their wages and benefits are combined.

-Delivering actionable information, to the right person (or machine), before they know they need it.
+We enable the delivery of actionable information, to the right person (or machine), before they know they need it!

 It is hard to believe anyone would be making their minds up today.
 That said, this Republican believes you should vote for Kamala Harris.
 Why?